YukkuriC/HexOverpowered/README.md

     -   pushing/poping iota between current context and mind stack
     -   getting the size of mind stack
     -   getting all patterns drawn inside the staff canvas
+    -   schedule code to be called in certain ticks later
 -   extra player mana(media) bar
     -   `☆` has max priority
     -   `☆` a pair of patterns to query player's current/max personal media amount